linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 This solution integrates SSH login approval with MySQL, using Pushbullet for notifications, and includes explicit handling of the MySQL port number for each script.
 .
 🫥😘🫥🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹😊🫥😊🫥😊☺️😊🫥😊☺️😊☺️😊☺️😊☺️😊☺️☺️😊☺️😊☺️😊☺️😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥🫥😊😊🫥😊🫥🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊
+.

 Certainly!
-Here's the updated version of the code, where the API keys and other necessary variables are predefined within the script, without the need to export them as environment variables.
+Below is the updated solution where we integrate Duo's OTP system using the **Duo package** via an HTTP client from a tarball.
+This version bypasses the need for `python-duo` and directly makes HTTP requests to the Duo API.
+All necessary package installation steps have been adapted for this method, and the flow includes the Duo HTTP API integration.

 ---

+### **Updated Solution with Duo HTTP API Integration**

+In this solution, we will integrate Duo's OTP services using the HTTP client and a tarball for Duo.
+This method avoids using the `python-duo` package and directly communicates with Duo's API through HTTP.

+---

-### 1. **Twilio SMS OTP Script (`twilio_sms_otp.sh`)**
+### **1. Twilio SMS OTP Script (`twilio_sms_otp.sh`)**

 ```bash
 #!/bin/bash